KIRENGA-Remy/blockchain_simulation/README.md

-# ⛓ Blockchain Simulator Demo — Complete Windows Setup Guide
+# ⛓ Blockchain Simulation Demo — Complete Windows Setup Guide

 ## What This App Does

-This is a visual blockchain simulator that teaches how blockchain technology works:
+This is a visual blockchain simulation that teaches how blockchain technology works:

 - Each **block** has an ID, Nonce, Data, and Hash
 - The **Hash** is a SHA-256 fingerprint of `(id + nonce + data + prev_hash)`